 Call for Abstract

-7th European Biosimilars Congress, will be organized around the theme “The developmental strategies and uptake of biosimilars through a decade in Europe”
+16th European Biosimilars Congress, will be organized around the theme “COVID-19 effect on supply of drugs and vaccines through over the world”

 Submit your abstract to any of the mentioned tracks.